boneknuckleskin/libforensics/docs/lib/source/win/ole/ps/ps.rst

 	.. classmethod:: from_stream(stream, offset=None, decoder=None)

-		Creates a :class:`Array` object from a stream.
+		Creates an :class:`Array` object from a stream.

 		:type stream: :class:`~lf.dec.IStream`
 		:param stream: A stream that contains the Array structure.